deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/!KS Summary/!Knapped Stone Summary.md

 * [[A Foreword]]
 * [[Acknowledgements and Dedication]]
 * [[SRD and Liscencing]]
-* Introduction
+* 1- Introduction
-	* The Basics
+	* 1.1 - The Basics
 		* [[1.1.1 - What is a Tabletop RPG]]
 		* [[1.1.2 - The Objective]]
 		* [[1.1.3 - Short Glossary]]
-	* The Table
+	* 1.2 - The Table
 		* [[1.2.1 - Where should I play this]]
 		* [[1.2.2 - Sessions and Campaigns]]
 		* [[1.2.3 - The Worldshaper]]
 		* [[1.2.4 - The Players]]
-	* Rolling the Die
+	* 1.3 - Rolling the Die
 		* [[1.3.1 - 6 Sided Dice]]
 		* [[1.3.2 - Mishaps]]
 		* [[1.3.3 - Criticals]]
-* Character Creation
+* 2 - Character Creation
 	* [[2.1 - Survivors and Legends]]
 	* [[2.2 - The Process]]
-	* Choosing a Sapient
+	* 2.3 - Choosing a Sapient
 		* [[2.3.1 - What are Sapients]]
 		* [[2.3.2 - Creating Sapient Pages]]
 		* [[2.3.3 - Example Sapient Pages]]
-	* Manipulate Attributes
+	* 2.4 - Manipulate Attributes
 		* [[2.4.1 - Attributes]]
 		* [[2.4.2 - Attribute Shifting and Trading]]
 		* [[2.4.3 - Gaining Attributes during the Game]]
-	* Choose a Trade
+	* 2.5 - Choose a Trade
 		* [[2.5.1 - What are Trades]]
 		* [[2.5.2 - Creating Trades]]
 		* [[2.5.3 - Example Trades]]
-	* Choose an Identity
+	* 2.6 - Choose an Identity
 		* [[2.6.1 - What are Identities]]
 		* [[2.6.2 - Creating Identities]]
 		* [[2.6.3 - Example Identities]]
-	* Choose 2 Knowledges
+	* 2.7 - Choose 2 Knowledges
 		* [[2.7.1 - What are Knowledges]]
 		* [[2.7.2 - Knowledge Trading]]
 		* [[2.7.3 - Gaining Knowledge during the Game]]
 		* [[2.7.4 - Creating Knowledges]]
 		* [[2.7.5 - Example Knowledges]]
-	* Choose a Curse and a Blessing
+	* 2.8 - Choose a Curse and a Blessing
 		* [[2.8.1 - Choosing Curses and Blessings]]
 		* [[2.8.2 - Creating Curses and Blessings]]
 		* [[2.8.3 - Example Curses and Blessings]]
 * Equipment and Objects
+	* Fill the Backpack
 	* Items
 		* [[1.1 - Creating Items]] TODO
 		* [[1.2 - Example Items]] TODO